Update August 17, 2014

 The Appeal Division does however provide individual EI claimants the opportunity to request a review of the circumstances of their case if they believe that the Commission made a mistake in determining their overpayment (e.g. incorrect calculations, wrong normal weekly earnings, etc.) or if there are outstanding legal issues to resolve.

-The EI Commission will be providing a copy of the decision to 2,200 claimants who are impacted.
+The Social Security Tribunal will be providing a copy of the decision to 2,200 claimants who are impacted.

 - The decision only affects the approximately 2,200 EI claimants who are part of the “representative appeal.”

 - A request by a claimant for a new decision on their claim must be made by December 15, 2014.

 - Collection proceedings are suspended for all claimants until December 16, 2014, unless a claimant has requested that the Commission review their file, in which case collection proceedings for that claimant are suspended until their request is resolved (as per the August 19 amendment)

 - These requests must be made in writing to the Commission and should note that the request is made pursuant to Appeal Division decision 2013-0696 (this decision).